dshadoff/Star-Spores_CoCo/README.md

-As the source code was too large to be assembled as a single source file, the code was broken into several pieces, with the values of key labels being tracked by hand, and adjusted in the referencing sourc modules if the values were to change.
+As the source code was too large to be assembled as a single source file, the code was broken into several pieces, with the values of key labels being tracked by hand, and adjusted in the referencing source modules if the values were to change.

+(Special notes on the assembly of the largest source module can be found in the src/CoCo/note.md file)

 As these modules were consuming most of the RAM needed in order to execute an assembly, comments were not able to be kept in the source